New emerging evidence discovered in South Africa nullifies prior suggestions indicating that homo sapiens was the first species to use fire.

 The same Dinaledi underground chamber has now been found to have housed controlled fires, thought to be lit and fed by the ancient hominins.

-The discovery was announced on December 1st at a lecture given by National Geographic Explorer-at-Large Professor Lee Berger of the University of the Witwatersrand, Johannesburg at Carnegie Institution of Science in Washington.
+The discovery was announced in December 2022 at a lecture given by National Geographic Explorer-at-Large Professor Lee Berger of the University of the Witwatersrand, Johannesburg at the Carnegie Institution of Science in Washington.

 “We are fairly confident to formulate the hypothesis that this small-brained hominid, Homo naledi, that existed at the same time we believe Homo sapiens were sharing parts of Africa, was using fire for a variety of purposes,” he said.

 However, the details of this amazing discovery on an extinct species of hominid that lived two to three hundred thousand years ago have not yet been peer-reviewed.

 Homo naledi remains were first discovered in 2013

 The research which has now yielded new evidence is based on remains of Homo naledi that were first discovered in 2013 by Berger and his team at the Rising Star Cave system near Johannesburg, South Africa.

 Therefore, subsequent excavations have since unearthed fossils from more than a dozen individuals—both male and female, juvenile and adult—as well as evidence of ritualistic burial practices.

 However, some remains of certain individuals appear to have been washed and deliberately placed in position.